Cyber IT/CSWF Workforce Model

 * Acquisition and Program/Project Management and Executive Cyberspace Leadership have no specific specialty areas.
 However, these two categories have qualification data (certification/education/training) associated at the category level.

-You can get more information about the Categories, Specialty Areas and Work Roles listed above on the National Initiative for Cybersecurity Education (NICE) website's Interactive National Cyberspace IT/Cybersecurity Workforce Framework.
-The three-digit code displayed just below each Work Role title is the DON effort to align cyber work to the DoD Cyberspace Workforce Framework (DCWF) and NICE framework.
+You can get more information about the Categories, Specialty Areas and Work Roles listed above on the DoD Cyber Exchange website or the National Initiative for Cybersecurity Education (NICE) website's Interactive National Cyberspace IT/Cybersecurity Workforce Framework.
+The three-digit code displayed just below each Work Role title is the DON effort to align cyber work to the DoD Cyber Workforce Framework (DCWF) and NICE framework.
 Each Work Role has been assigned a three-digit code that will be used to update the Inherently Governmental and Commercial Activity (IGCA) code for each cyber related billet.

 To see your qualification matrix, click on a Work Role in the table above.
 An explanation of the matrix is included below.
 Note: the Qualification Matrices currently show qualifications for the associated Specialty Area and will be updated to reflect the specific Work Role requirements when the information is available.